-Estimating the effect of number of remaining teeth on social participation among older adults
+Estimating the effect of number of remaining teeth on social participation among older adults in Japan

 ## Introduction

 The term "social participation" refers to an individual's involvement in activities that allow them to interact with others in society or the community [@levasseur2010].
 Social participation among older adults is regarded as an essential component of healthy aging because it has numerous positive effects on both individuals and society [@Golinowska2016].
 Previous studies have linked higher levels of social participation to higher life expectancy, better health-related quality of life, well-being, and functioning of older adults [@Wanchai2018; @dahan2008].
 Community-level health promotion and prevention activities such as physical activity, smoking and alcohol interventions are also facilitated through social engagement [@Saito2019].
-However, a variety of socio-demographic anddeterminats health-related factors have been found to influence the level of social participation among older adults [@Cornwell2009]. `r '\n'`
+On the other hand, wide range of determinants including health-related factors have been found to influence the level of social participation among older adults [@Cornwell2009]. `r '\n'`

 Teeth and oral health play an important role in speaking, smiling, and facial expressions, which are essential for positive social interactions.
 Tooth loss is common in older adults as a result of a life-long accumulation of chronic dental conditions such as dental caries and periodontal diseases [@Griffin2012].
-Previous studies have found an association between social participation and dental status in older adults. [@Takeuchi2013Patrick2016].
-However, no studies have been conducted to examine how changes in dental status affect social participation. `r '\n'`
+Previous studies have consistently linked social and neighborhood related factors such as social capital and social participation to oral health related outcomes among older adults [@Takeuchi2013; @Rouxel2015; @Aida2011].
+However, it is equally important to understand the effect of oral health status on participating in social activities.
+To date no studies have investigated the impact of having more remaining natural teeth on social participation among older adults.
+It is not feasible to design a experimental study to quantify the effect of remaining natural teeth on a given outcome.
+Therefore, we used observational data to specify the causal effect of number of remaining teeth on social participation using a non-parametric approach that naturally satisfy the positivity assumption. `r '\n'`

-This could be primarily due to the inability toof conduct randomiseddesigning experimental experimentsstudies that to manipulate individuals' dental status in community settings.
-Longitudinal modified treatment policies (LMTPs) are a recently developed non-parametric alternative that can yieldCategorisation [@]the effects of hypothetical interventions such as reducing or increasing exposure by a set amount [@díaz2021].
-This framework can be adapted to seek answers to questions such as, "What would have happened to the prevalence of social participation if everyone in the study population increased or decreased their dental status by a certain amount?", "What if everyone who is edentulous became dentateget some teeth( potentially mimic tic treatment)?", and "What if everyone lost their teeth?", utilising observational data.
-Furthermore, LMTPs can be estimated using sophisticatedvariety of doubly-robust estimators, such as the targeted maximum likelihood estimator (TMLE) , which allows for the use of flexible machine learning predictions [@Laan2011].`r '\n'`
+Longitudinal modified treatment policy (LMTP) is a recently developed non-parametric alternative that can be used to define causal effects [@].
+Traditionally, the literature around causal inference is based on binary exposures [@].
+Categorisation of the exposure using a arbitrary binary cut point leads to loss of information on the exposure and impair the ability to observe any “dose-response” effect of the exposure [@].
+However, using LMTP research question can be defined to quantify the effect of an intervention that shifts the observed level of exposure in each individual at to a new level [@díaz2021].
+In other words, This framework can be adapted to quantify counterfactual outcomes for questions such as, "What would have happened to the prevalence of social participation if everyone in the study population increased or decreased their number of teeth by a certain amount?", "What if all edentate individuals receive dental prostheses", and "What if everyone loose their teeth?", utilising observational data.
+Furthermore, the corresponding statistical estimates for LMTP can be estimated using sophisticated doubly-robust statistical estimators [@lmpt ref], such as the targeted minimum loss-based estimation (TMLE) with Super Learner , which allows for the use of flexible machine learning predictions avoiding parametric modeling assumptions [@Laan2011].`r '\n'`